jrlLAB/hardpotato/README.md

 # Notes for CH Instruments users
 * Since the CHI potentiostat software only works in Windows, any script written with pypotato will only work in Windows.
-* The chi translators use macro commands that are only available in the most recent versions of the software.
+* The CHI translators use macro commands that are only available in the most recent versions of the software.
 Please contact CHI support for help on updating the potentiostat software and firmware.